jenkinsci/appscan-plugin/README.md

                 -   **Generate IRX**: Generate an IRX archive locally from the specified files and folders.
                     -   **Additional Options**: If selected, the following options are available:
                         -   **Source Code Only**: Analyze source code only.
                         -   **Include SCA**: Include analysis of open source packages.
-Include SCA creates an SCA scan in addition to a SAST scan.<br> **Note**: Software Composition Analysis (SCA) is available for AppScan on Cloud only.
+Include SCA creates an SCA scan in addition to a SAST scan.
                         -   **Select Scan Speed**: Optimize scan speed and results according to development stage.
 Choose faster scans early in the development lifecycle to identify basic security issues; choose thorough scans later in the cycle to ensure complete coverage for your application.
                             -   **Normal**: Performs a complete analysis of the code, identifying vulnerabilities in detail and differentiating issues that could be reported as false positives.
 This scan takes the longest to complete.
                             -   **Fast**: Performs a comprehensive analysis of your files to identify vulnerabilities, taking longer to complete than “Faster” or “Fastest” scans.